Make Your Own Foaming Hand Soap

 We all understand the importance of washing our hands to prevent the spread of germs and parasites, however, if you’re washing with a toxin-filled soap, you may be doing more harm than good.

+I know you want to avoid accidentally adding toxic poisons to your body!
 Here’s a super simple recipe for making non-toxic hand soap from easy-to-obtain products.
-Links are below the video.
+The video shows you exactly what to do (in just 90 seconds) and the links to obtain all the supplies are below the video.

 Gather your supplies: